-On June 24, 2025, the final training session of the second cycle of Work In Progress was held.
-Work In Progress began in 2024 with a first series of trainings on anti-racism in the cultural sector .
-Following the publication of the informative guide after this first series, Africalia and RABKO (the Brussels Arts Network) organized five new trainings on anti-racism from February to June 2025.
-You can now listen again to the key points of this second season in theWork In Progress podcast .
+On June 24, 2025, the last training session of the second cycle of Work in Progress.
+Work In Progress began in 2024 with an initial series of training on anti-racism in the cultural sector.
+Following the publication of the informative guide after this first series, Africalia and the RABKO (the Brussels Arts Network) organized five new training courses on anti-racism from February to June 2025.
+You can now listen again to the key points of this second season in the Work In Progress podcast.

 Five sessions on anti-racism

-During the second session, which took place at Espace Magh on March 27, we explored spaces and audiences with Loubna El Wahabi (Espace Magh), Elen Sylla (Atelier Graphoui), and Michel Steyaert (Centre Vidéo de Bruxelles).
+During the second session, which took place at Espace Magh on March 27, we explored the spaces and audiences with Loubna El Wahabi (Espace Magh), Elen Sylla (Atelier Graphoui) and Michel Steyaert (Centre Vidéo de Bruxelles).
 How can we rethink our mediation practices to make our cultural venues welcoming spaces for all?

-For the fourth session, we traveled to Kaaitheater on May 20, where Barbara Van Lindt and Nadia El-Boubsi discussed an anti-racist approach to governance with experts Aïda Yancy and Lyne Bnc.
-We focused particularly on the how and why of inclusion in the workplace, in management bodies, and in application procedures.
+For the fourth session, we went to the Kaaitheater on May 20, where Barbara Van Lindt and Nadia El-Boubsi discussed an anti-racist approach in the governanceWe were particularly interested in the how and why of inclusion in the workplace, in management bodies and in application procedures.

 Podcast

 The first season of Work In Progress resulted in an informative guide.
 For the second season, Africalia and RABKO have created a bilingual podcast—in collaboration with Babelfish.
 Experts from the five different sessions share best practices, recommendations, experiences, and concerns in five consecutive episodes.
-You can listen to the podcasthere .
+You can listen to the podcast here.

 "In 2025 in Belgium, there are very, very, very few cultural institutions run by people from diverse backgrounds.
-The challenge for me is that a boat can be steered by someone from the diaspora, and that it's not just the sailors inside." – Pitcho
+The challenge for me is that a boat can be steered by someone from the diaspora, and that it's not just the sailors inside" – Pitcho

 ©Natalia Roshchenko